 In this article we'll cover the process for restoring your gray tanks.
 If you want to clean and restore the sensor probes in your black tank, read this article.

-Before we get started on how to restore the sensor probes in your RV's gray tank let's briefly discuss what is happening to make them malfunction.
+Before we get started on how to restore RV tank level monitors in your RV's gray tank let's briefly discuss what is happening to make them malfunction.

 Though you may go to great lengths to make sure no food waste, grease, or debris ends up inside your gray tank, getting some contaminants inside your gray tank is simply inevitable.